 This game-based learning unit uses the interactive story and video game, Florence, as the text.
 Students will follow the story of Florence Yeoh and Krish Hemrajani as they fall in and back out of love.

-You'll use this pre-written unit to support students in considering their own emotional landscape, and in particular, how they cope with grief and loss in relationships.
+iThrive Curriculum: A Moment in Time is designed to support high school students in considering their own emotional landscape, and in particular, how they cope with grief and loss in relationships.
 Social and emotional learning opportunities are embedded throughout the activities and assignments.

 iThrive Games is committed to reducing barriers to accessing high quality, teen-centered learning opportunities.